Prevent tracking and protect your data with Avast Secure Browser for iPhone and iPad

 Yes, incognito mode does leave a data trail.
 It doesn’t hide your browsing activity from your ISP, employer, or other websites.
 They can see your browsing history, location, and any personal data you may be sharing along the way.
 Incognito mode hides your activity only from other people who share your device.

-Traces of your incognito activity may remain behind on your computer in your DNS records, which even a powerful browser cleaning tool may not be able to flush.
+While incognito mode doesn’t leave a trail of cookies or history, traces of your incognito activity may remain behind on your computer in your DNS records, which even a powerful browser cleaning tool may not be able to flush.
 Luckily, there are ways to delete your incognito history via DNS cache.
+This takes care of that incognito history, so any pages you visited don’t linger in any files deep within your device.

 Your incognito history can still be seen by your ISP, and the websites you visit can still track you.
 Incognito mode does not mean you’re browsing anonymously.
 Personal information like your device's IP address and what you’re doing on a website (especially while logged in) is visible to others around the web who might be tracking you online.